varunv997/Flight_controller/README.md

 # Flight_controller
-An arduino base flight controller for quad copters
+An arduino based flight controller for quad copters